Need to talk? Call 1800 882 436.

 Can haemolytic disease of the newborn be treated?

-If an unborn baby does develop rhesus disease, it can be treated.
-The recommended treatment will depend on how severely your baby is affected.
+If your unborn baby gets haemolytic disease, it can be treated.
+Treatment will depend on how severely your baby is affected.

-After birth, your baby will likely be admitted to a neonatal intensive care unit (a hospital unit that specialises in caring for newborn babies).
+After birth, your baby will likely be admitted to a neonatal intensive care unit (a part of the hospital that specialises in taking care of newborn babies).

 Treatment for haemolytic disease of the newborn after birth can include: